Make this DIY bathrobe as a gift or for yourself

 Hey y’all!
 Have you ever made a gift you loved so much you wanted to keep it for yourself?
 Well, that’s what happened to me.
-I set out to sew a robe as a present, and, well, now it’s hanging in my closet.
-Oops.
+I set out to sew a robe as a present, and, well, now I want it to be hanging in my closet.
+So I made a vintage sheet one for myself.

-It was the embroidery that set it over the edge for me.
+It was the embroidery on the original that set it over the edge for me.
 I added these snowflakes as an almost last step, and I just love them.

-So, want to make your own?
 First, you’re going to need a few measurements.
-You can take these yourself, or you can use the chart below as a guide:
+You can take these yourself, or you can use the chart below as a guide.
+(Please note that I know there are people bigger than shown in this chart, but this is the limit of the size chart I have, so above this personal measurements would need to be used).

 Once you have your measurements, you’re going to want to draw a rectangle that is equal to 1/4 of the bust or chest measurement plus 1 1/2 inches.
 (Bust x 0.25 +1.5)

-IMPORTANT NOTE: If you are sewing the robe for someone pear shaped, you’re going to want to use their HIP measurement every time I use the bust/chest measurement.
+IMPORTANT NOTE: If you are sewing the robe for someone pear shaped (ie, their hips are bigger than their bust), you’re going to want to use their HIP measurement every time I use the bust/chest measurement.

 It is also important to note that this is a close fitting robe with only 5 inches of ease above the body measurements, it does not overlap very much at the front and the sleeves are narrower than in many conventional robe patterns.
 See a robe from this tutorial on me in this post.
 If you’d like a robe with more overlap and more ease, add more than 1 1/2 inches to the 1/4 bust measurement number.
 Each additional 1/4 inch you add will add 1 inch of overall ease.